Process Documentation Examples + How-to Guide

 Flowcharts usually include:

-Flowcharts are especially effective for of business process documentation for explaining complex processes such as algorithms, user experience and large-scale operations.
+Flowcharts are especially effective for business process documentation and explaining complex processes such as algorithms, user experience and large-scale operations.
 You might use this agile process documentation example to map out user journeys or troubleshoot issues.

 Let's say you’re the IT manager at your office, and a colleague puts in a ticket because their computer won’t turn on.
-A flowchart will help you get to the bottom of the issue and show you what steps to take based on what results you find.
+A flowchart will help you visualize the process, get to the bottom of the issue and show you what steps to take based on what results you find.

 How to create an effective flowchart